 Weight Shifting and Creating Stability for Better Balance

-A lot of times prior to teaching students how to balance in half moon, I have them practice activating their feet.
-(Take a look at foot exercises!)
+A lot of times prior to teaching students how to balance in half moon, I have them practice activating their feet and ankles.

 However, you can counter this limitation by being aware of your hip joints and your pelvis.